seqscope/NovaScope/docs/installation/slurm.md

 Using a configuration profile is recommended for its consistency and time-saving benefits.

 To implement this, start by creating a configuration profile with all settings, for example, `<path_to_NovaScope_repository>/slurm/config.yaml`.
 Then, apply this configuration by referencing its parent directory in your Snakemake command like so: `snakemake --profile <path_to_NovaScope_repository>/slurm`.

-The configuration profile utilized in NovaScope was crafted with inspiration from the [smk-simple-slurm](https://github.com/jdblischak/smk-simple-slurm) repository.
+The configuration profile utilized in NovaScope is provide [here](https://github.com/seqscope/NovaScope/blob/main/slurm/config.yaml) as an example.
+This file was crafted with inspiration from the [smk-simple-slurm](https://github.com/jdblischak/smk-simple-slurm) repository.

 Below are the specifics of our settings.
 Please substitute the placeholders below, marked with <>, to suit your specific case.

 ```
 ## Cluster Configuration